phalcon-orphanage/docs/en/x_tutorial-invo.md

 Here, we return an instance of the MySQL connection adapter.
 We can also add extra functionality, such as adding a [Logger](logger), a [profiler](db-models-events#profiling-sql-statements) to measure query execution times or even change the adapter to a different RDBMS.

 The following simple form (`app/views/session/index.volt`) produces the necessary HTML so that users can submit login information.
-Some of the HTML code has been removed to improve readability:
+Some HTML code has been removed to improve readability:

 ```twig
 {% raw %}